tmgreensolutions/php-geobuf/README.md

 Geobuf stores GeoJSON 6-8 times smaller and TopoJSON 2-3 times smaller.
 Depending on the `$precision` attribute, lossless compression is possible.
 More information about Geobuf is available in the [JS implementation](https://github.com/mapbox/geobuf) or the [Python implementation](https://github.com/pygeobuf/pygeobuf).

+**Quick size comparison:** An example 745 kB GeoJSON was converted to a 90 kB Geobuf file – more than 8 times less.

 **Beware:** Experimental state – it works for my purposes but there probably are some bugs.
-Of the 10 tests 5 fail currently.

-**Quick size comparison:** An example 745 kB GeoJSON was converted to a 90 kB Geobuf file – more than 8 times less.

 ## Installation